-The outside air flows through the damper and mixed with recirculated air (which is obtained from the conditioned space).
-The mixed air passes through a filter to remove the dirt, dust and impurities.
+The outside air flows through the damper and is mixed with recirculated air (which is obtained from the conditioned space).
+The mixed air passes through a filter to remove the dirt, dust, and impurities.

 The air now passes through a cooling coil.
 The coil has a temperature much below the required dry bulb temperature of the air in the conditioned space.

 The cooled air passes through a perforated membrane and loses its moisture in the condensed form which is collected in the sump.
 After that, the air is made to pass through a heating coil which heats the air slowly.

 This is done to bring the air to the designed dry bulb temperature and relative humidity.
 Now the conditioned air is supplied to the conditioned space by a fan.
 From conditioned space, a part of the used air is rejected to the atmosphere by the exhaust fan.
 The remaining air is again conditioned and this is repeated again and again.

 The outside air is sucked and made to mix with recirculated air to make for the loss of conditioned air through the exhaust fan from the conditioned space.